Particular/docs.particular.net/Content/ServiceControl/setting-custom-hostname.md

 To set a custom hostname and IP port for ServiceControl:

-1. Open the ServiceControl configuration file.
-By default it is located in `[Program Files]\Particular Software\ServiceControl\ServiceControl.dll.config`.
+1. Open the ServiceControl configuration file (see [Customizing ServiceControl configuration](creating-config-file))
 1. Add the `ServiceControl/Hostname` and `ServiceControl/Port` settings in the `<appSettings>` section.